Elder453/SNDS425-capstone/README.md

 	`source("scripts/Main.R")`

-	**Note: All scripts must be executed in the order presented in Main.R.
-The scripts are not self-contained.**
+  - **Note**: All scripts must be executed in the order presented in Main.R.
+The scripts are **not** self-contained.

-2. Run the JavaScript Script on Google Earth Engine The `Analysis-CARTI.js` script is standalone and designed to run on Google Earth Engine (GEE).
+2. Run the JavaScript Script on Google Earth Engine
+  - The `Analysis-CARTI.js` script is standalone and designed to run on Google Earth Engine (GEE).
 The steps are explained in the file.
 The Google Earth Engine version can be found [here](https://code.earthengine.google.com/c3ff3c14701654ffd166e70e189f8ee6).

 ## Scripts Description